erykjj/nebulder/README.md

     - Indicate a web server with basic auth where each node will check for updates
     - If you want to receive notifications via *ntfy.sh*, provide the channel these notifications will be sent to
 3. Execute this *nebulder.py* script.
 It will generate the *config.yaml* interface configuration file and other necessary files for each device/node in its own deployment package/folder
     - An update password will be automatically generated (if it doesn't already exist) for each Linux, macOS and Windows node/lighthouse; this will be used to encrypt the zipped update packages.
-These passwords will be stored in *passwords.conf* (in the same directory as the outline) - don't loose/modify these (unless you know what you are doing) since these are the passwords the nodes expect to decrypt their update packages
+These passwords will be stored in *passwords.conf* (in the same directory as the outline) - don't loose/modify these (unless you know what you are doing) since these are the passwords the nodes expect to decrypt their update packages[^+]
 4. If installing *for the first time* (or updating the binaries), place the latest **binaries** from the [Nebula repo](https://github.com/slackhq/nebula/releases/latest) into each node's deployment folder[^#] - make sure they are for the correct OS/architecture:
     - Linux and macOS will need the *nebula* binary
     - Windows will need *nebula.exe* as well as the *dist* directory tree (*wintun.dll* driver)